 - Deep technical knowledge is needed to set up the product.

 Directus is a great headless CMS if you have a current SQL database.
-It is written with backbone.js, REST is used for the public API and it is powered by PHP.
+It is written with vue.js, REST is used for the public API and it is powered by Node.js.
 Directus is open-source so you can use it free without any limitations.
 The product suite includes an admin app for editors, a content API for developers, and can be self-hosted for free.

-Directus allows for flexibility in choosing libraries, tools, and stack for your project, can be hosted or in the cloud.
+Directus is known for its flexibility in choosing libraries, tools, and stacks for your project.
 With Directus, developers can connect to content via API or SDK, direct to database, or as a standalone application.

 - Good customization;